Live updates: Follow the latest news on US-Iran war

 Of the G7 nations – besides the US – Britain, Canada, France, Germany and Italy are members of the trans-Atlantic military alliance.
 Japan is the only one that is not.

-Europeans have been trying to strike a delicate balance of acting involved in re-opening the strait without appearing like they are taking part in the conflict.
-France has said it was open to taking part in a defence maritime mission once the conflict is over.
+Europeans have been trying to strike a delicate balancing act, to help reopen the strait without appearing as if they are taking part in the conflict.
+France has said it is open to taking part in a defence maritime mission once the conflict is over.
 "This war is not our war, it's important to recall that," Defence Minister Catherine Vautrin told French broadcaster CNews on Thursday.

 Speaking at the G7, UK Foreign Secretary Yvette Cooper said she wanted "to see a swift resolution that reaches regional stability and security and opens the Strait of Hormuz."
 Iran “cannot hold the global economy hostage”, Ms Cooper added.